Advice > Product management

 Google looks for critical thinking skills with attention to detail, investigative and structured problem-solving and decision-making skills, and strong communication and collaborative skills developed from a variety of projects and working with cross-functional teams

-1.2 How much does Strategy and Operations pay at Google?
+1.2 How much does the Strategy and Operations role pay at Google?

-Since there are several specific strategy and operations roles at Google, we’ll focus only on the Business Operations role, which has the most data available, to give you a sense of how much Google pays for strategy and operations roles.
+For the purpose of this guide, we’ll focus only on the Business Operations role to give you a sense of how much Google pays for strategy and operations roles.

-Here is the breakdown of Google’s compensation packages for different Business Operations levels.
+Here is the breakdown of Google’s compensation packages for different Business Operations levels according to Levels.fyi data:

 Ultimately, how you do in your interviews will help determine what you’ll be offered.
 That’s why hiring one of our ex-Google interview coaches can provide such a significant return on investment.

 And remember, compensation packages are always negotiable, even at Google.
 So if you do get an offer, don’t be afraid to ask for more.
-Use this Google offer negotiation guide to help you.
-If you want to receive practical advice and ask more questions on how to actually negotiate, consider booking one of our salary negotiation coaches to get expert advice.
+Use this Google salary negotiation guide for practical tips.
+If you want to receive expert support, consider booking one of our salary negotiation coaches.

 In this section, we'll walk you through a high-level overview of the typical stages you'll face during Google's interview process for the strategy and operations role.
 Once you have an idea of the sequence (and number) of interviews you'll face, then we'll dig into the typical interview format.